Sources for Industry Analysis Research

 LexisNexis (includes a large component of business reference sources, including some industry reports):

 Information by Industrial Category.
-Formerly Industry Canada.
 Information available varies; includes some industry profiles.

-(Other industry reports may be found on related government department websites, e.g. Agriculture & Agrifood Canada.)
-You can search across all federal government websites by using the search engine at the Canada.ca website, or use the site limiter in Google: e.g. "aquaculture industry" site:canada.ca (Note: Federal government websites have been transitioning information from canada.gc.ca to canada.ca, over the past few years; searching site:gc.ca may find additional sources.)
+Other industry profiles and reports may be found on government department websites related to your industry (e.g. Agriculture & Agrifood Canada for food industries).
+You can search across all federal government websites by using the search engine at the Canada.ca website, or use the site limiter in Google: E.g. "aquaculture industry" site:canada.ca (Note: Canadian federal government department websites have been transitioning from canada.gc.ca to canada.ca since 2011/12.
+Searching site:gc.ca may find additional sources, especially from federal agencies and other government bodies.)

 Industry Association Reports:

 Most businesses have trade or professional associations to represent and promote their interests.
-Many of these provide statistics and reports about their industry on their websites, in trade journals, business news sources, submissions to government, etc. Article/news searches will alert you to some of these, or search the Associations Canada directory (A-Z List of Databases; check off Associations Canada only.
+Many of these provide statistics and reports about their industry on their websites, in trade journals, business news sources, submissions to government, etc. Article/news searches will alert you to some of these, or you can find the relevant industry associations by searching the Associations Canada directory (A-Z List of Databases; check off Associations Canada only.
 Search by keyword, or select "Subject Search", and pick from the drop-down list.)

 ProQuest(Central): Includes ABI/INFORM Collection, CBCA (Canadian Business and Current Affairs), Newsstream databases, etc. These and other Canadian and international business and news databases can be searched together or separately.
-(The Business databases allow searching by NAICS or enter your industry as a subject.
+(Selecting the Business databases as a group allows searching by NAICS: (In ProQuest Central, click on "Change databases", then "View by Subject".
+Select your code from the list or enter 4-digit codes with an asterisk.
+E.g. 4511*) Or enter your industry as a subject term.
 (ABI Databases have an additional classification code search option.)

-Business Source Premier: Includes hundreds of business, trade and academic journals, and some other sources.
+Business Source Premier: Includes hundreds of business, trade and academic journals, and a variety of other sources.
 Searchable by NAICS as well as industry as subject.
+(For a NAICS search, select your code from the list or enter 4-digit codes with an asterisk.
+E.g. 4511*)

-LexisNexis Academic: Includes many kinds of global business and news sources as well as several specialized business reference sources.
+LexisNexis Academic: Includes many kinds of global business and news sources as well as several specialized reference tools.

-Each of these databases contain thousands of business news sources, trade journals, magazines, and other sources with current information about industries.
-Search for the industry (e.g. “pharmaceutical industry”).
-Sort by date.
-Narrow down as needed, with additional keywords or subject terms for articles on specific aspects or factors needed (e.g. growth, trends, forecast, outlook, market share, etc.) Search tips: Use the Thesaurus where available to find subject terms and alternative terms; use quotation marks for a phrase; use Boolean operators: and, or, not to combine keywords.
+Database Search Tips: Each of these databases contain thousands of business news sources, trade and academic journals, magazines, and other sources with current information about industries.
+Search for the industry using words, not just NAICS (e.g. “pharmaceutical industry”).
+Sort by date to see the latest information first.
+View results limited by source type.
+Narrow down with additional keywords or subject terms for articles on specific aspects or factors needed (e.g. growth, trends, forecast, outlook, etc.) Use the database's thesaurus, where available, to find subject terms and alternate search terms; use quotation marks for a phrase; use Boolean operators: AND, OR, NOT to combine keywords.
+If you have trouble searching databases, please ask for assistance at the Research Help Desk, or contact the Commerce Librarian.

 Business Source Premier: